FIND THE HELP YOU NEED

 CITATION & PAPER FORMAT

-Below are the required citation and paper format for all academic papers at Boise Bible College.
-Please check your syllabus to make sure you know your instructor’s preferred citation style.
-Style guides or paper samples are available in the library.
+Boise Bible requires a specific citation and paper format for all academic papers at Boise Bible College.
+When you become a student, your instructor will communicate their preferred citation style.
+Style guides or paper samples are available in the library or on our Current Student Library page.

 COMPUTERS & COPYING